Ladronka: Self-managed social centre

-The first police raid came in February 1994 and the squatters mustered support with demonstrations and petitions.
-A year later in January 1995, a large police raid searched the entire building and arrested eight squatters.
-The squat was not evicted but there were plans to turn the building into a hotel, so the squatters mobilised support again.
+The squat was raided by police in February 1994 and the squatters mustered support with demonstrations and petitions.
+A year later in January 1995, police conducted a second raid in which they searched the entire building and arrested eight squatters.
+The squatters were not evicted but there were plans to turn the building into a hotel, so the squatters gathered support again.
 At a public meeting, local people voiced their opposition to the development plans.
 An eviction date had been set and on the day the squatters symbolically handed over a paper model of the building to the municipality and continued the occupation.

 The social centre became internationally famous as a hub for counter-cultural activities and anarchist organisation.
 The squatters formed the Ladronka Foundation and successfully negotiated with the city of Prague to legalise the occupation.
+Hundreds of people attended concerts and events at Ladronka.
 By the late 1990s, the focus of the centre was shifting from politics to cultural activities, as part of a general downturn in anarchist activity in the Czech Republic.

-By this time, the city had signed a contract with the Santé group which planned to develop Ladronka into a luxury medical centre.
+By this time, the city had signed a contract with the Santé group, which planned to develop Ladronka into a luxury medical centre.
 The social centre was evicted on 9 November 2000 by private security and police as part of a moral panic following the anti-globalization protests in Prague.
-The eviction was not mandated by any juridical decision.
+The eviction was not mandated by any judicial decision.
+Social centre projects which followed in the tradition of Ladronka have included Squat Milada and Klinika.

-Activities centre
+Activity centre

-After Ladronka was evicted, it was used as a training facility for police dog handlers.
-Reconstruction plans were delayed by various factors such as the floods in 2002 and the discovery of archaeological remains on the site.
-Since the park surrounding the building, now known as Ladronka Park, was used for recreation, a plan was devised to use the Ladronka homestead as an activities centre.
+After the squatters were evicted, Ladronka was used as a training facility for police dog handlers.
+Reconstruction plans were delayed by various factors such as the floods across Europe in 2002 and the discovery of archaeological remains on the site.
+Since the park surrounding the building, now known as Ladronka Park, was used for recreation, a plan was devised to use the Ladronka homestead as an activity centre.

-At a cost of 80 million crowns, born by Prague 6 and the city of Prague, Ladronka was renovated.
-It now houses facilities for cycling, rollerskating and other sports.
-Equipment can be hired and there is a restaurant.
+At a cost of 80 million CZK, financed by Prague 6 and the city of Prague, Ladronka was renovated.
+It now houses facilities for cycling, inline skating and other sports, including equipment hire, as well as a restaurant.
 Later, beach volleyball and football courts were added.
-It was opened in September 2005, marking the 85th anniversary of Prague 6.
-The following year, the centre was nominated for Building of the Year, as decided by the ABF foundation.
+The activity centre was opened in September 2005, marking the 85th anniversary of Prague 6.
+The following year, the centre was voted Czech Building of the Year.
+Between 2009 and 2010, the facilities of the park were expanded to include a 4.2 kilometre skating course.